akashmaji946/MedicalVolumeRenderer/README.md

   mesa-utils
 ```

-2) Build and install NIfTI C library (required by the backend)
+2) OPTIONAL: Build and install NIfTI C library (required by the backend)

 ```bash
 cd ~/Downloads